tryllati/fotex/README.md

 ```

 ### Create migration
-o create the database tables, issue the `make migrate` command.
+To create the database tables, issue the `make migrate` command.

 ### Create test data
 To create the test data, issue the `make seed` command.